neo4j-contrib/spatial-algorithms/README.md

 * Geographic (approximated as spherical)

 Some algorithm implementations are similar, while others differ quite a lot between cartesian and geographic.
+In particular we have implemented the geographic algorithms in polar coordinates through the use of vector algebra.
+It is anticipated that this will have better performance than projecting to a plane and then using cartesian algebra.

 ## Algorithms